 This means that the trailblazing advance of technology in developed nations, coupled with the snail-like pace we have here, is creating an ever increasing technological gap that will soon exceed the competencies of backward compatibility.

-Which is to say the we the under-developed world, will soon be at a cross-roads.
+Which is to say that we the under-developed world, will soon be at a cross-roads.
 At which point it is all too likely that we, will all get left behind.